-Course and relations; B - Extracranial course of facial nerve:
+- B Extracranial course of facial nerve: - (1) It leaves the facial canal through the stylomastoid foramen.

-- (1) It leaves the facial canal through the stylomastoid foramen.
-(2) It turns forwards making a curve around the lateral side of the styloid process. - (3)It enters the posteromedial surface of parotid gland (lying superficial to external carotid artery and retromandibular vein )VAN
+(2) It turns forwards making a curve around the lateral side of the styloid process.

+(3)It enters the posteromedial surface of parotid gland (lying superficial to external carotid artery and retromandibular vein)

-(4) It ends inside the substance of the gland by dividing into 5 terminal branches
+(4) It ends inside the substance of the gland by dividing into 5 terminal branches the: